-In 2016 the potential of the show was recognised by Karen Dwyer-Burchill, head teacher of Italia Conti Theatre School, and together with director Matthew McDowall and students we performed a version of Act 1 at various schools, and at Rich Mix in London.
+In 2016 the potential of Rice Harvest – the musical was recognised by Karen Dwyer-Burchill, head teacher at Italia Conti Theatre School, and together with director Matthew McDowall and students we performed a version of Act 1 at various schools, and at Rich Mix in London.

 In 2017 Act 2 was workshopped at the Guildford School of Acting, and we were invited to perform the songs in concert at the Actor’s Church in Covent Garden.

-It has been a long journey, but immensely fulfilling.
-We have enjoyed working with the Vietnamese families who have made it possible and will continue together, bringing their story of triumph over adversity to a new generation through musical theatre and song.
+We have enjoyed working with the Vietnamese families who have made Rice Harvest – the musical possible and look forward to sharing their story of triumph over adversity with new audiences through musical theatre and song.

 We hope you will enjoy the show.

-Rice Harvest – the musical is produced by Parasol Music Productions, an association established with the aim of working with schools and professional musicians and actors to produce and perform modern musical theatre, and to foster an appreciation of music and the performing arts, especially in schools and among young people.
+Rice Harvest – the musical is produced by Parasol Music Productions, established with the aim of working with schools and professional musicians and actors to produce and perform modern musical theatre, and to foster an appreciation of music and the performing arts, especially among young people.